rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/2-define-the-challenge.md

     - Title: Short label for the issue
     - Description: Brief summary of the challenge
     - Frequency: How often it comes up (e.g., number of mentions)

+    Limit the output to the top 3 most relevant issues only.
     ```

     > **Note:** Replace the text within brackets with your specific choice (e.g., replace [your role focus] with program management).